 For your convenience, below is a list of frequently asked divorce questions with answers.
 To discuss your case and learn more about how we can help, call our office in Terrell at 972-524-9222 or fill out our contact form.

 Q: How is property divided?

-A: We are a community property state, which means that everything you and your spouse have acquired during your marriage will have to be split.
+A: Texas is a community property state, which means that everything you and your spouse have acquired during your marriage will have to be split during a divorce.
 Anything that you brought into the marriage is yours to keep.
 A judge will decide what is fair based on a number of factors such as each spouse’s income and if there are any children involved.